One terminal that thinks,

 Secret scanning

-Keys, tokens, and PII scrubbed locally before prompts leave your machine.
-Configurable.
-Testable.
-Logged.
+Keys, tokens, and credentials scrubbed locally before prompts leave your machine.
+Runs on-device, before any token is sent.

 Three scenarios SysNav was built for.